Rakesh-Thampy/buffer_project/README.md

 -----------------Introduction------------

-The problem statement given to us  was to create a copy of https://buffer.com/.
+For our first project the problem statement given to us,  was to create a copy of [Buffer,s](https://buffer.com/) website.
 Buffer is a social media management platform that helps their customers build their brands and grow their businesses on social media.

 ---------------Team Members---------------